biadelmiro/UDACITY_intro_to_javascript_course/README.md

 **Tip:** It is correct to either use “ or ‘ quotes with strings, as long as you’re consistent.
 The [JavaScript Udacity style guide](http://udacity.github.io/frontend-nanodegree-styleguide/javascript.html) for labs and projects suggests using single quotes to define string literals.

 ### String Concatination
 **Strings** are a collection of characters enclosed inside double or single quotes.
+You can use strings to represent data like sentences, names, addresses, and more.
 ### Variables

 ### Quiz: Converting Temperatures (2-2)